MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 **Software**

-The copy buffer process cannot be performed in hardware or require a software loop to send all data (DMA linked list).
+The copy buffer process cannot be performed in hardware or require a software loop to copy all data (DMA linked list).
 This copy buffer process must not be performed in the ``flush()`` function.
 A dedicated OS task is required to perform this copy.